 Recruiting students can be a complicated, time-consuming, and even overwhelming process that takes attention, organization, and preparation.
-Recruitment is just the first step in a holistic approach to bringing talent to our graduate programs and diversifying our graduate student body.
+Recruitment is just the first step in a holistic approach to bringing talent to our graduate programs.

 Recruitment Continuum

-This web page will assist programs and departments in recruiting racially and ethnically diverse students and disadvantaged and/or first-generation college students.
-Recruitment starts before you meet applicants; it begins when you develop an enrollment management plan that promotes inclusive excellence in your student body and among your faculty.
+This web page will assist programs and departments in recruiting students from a wide range of backgrounds and experiences.
+Recruitment starts before you meet applicants; it begins when you develop an enrollment management plan that promotes inclusive excellence, as defined in the University’ Strategic Plan, in your student body and among your faculty.

-The first step is to look at the Inclusive Excellence Framework, and:
+The first step is to look at your existing strategy:

-b) Assess the opportunities for your students, faculty, and staff to access professional development opportunities in diversity, inclusion, equity, and social justice.
+b) Assess the opportunities for your students, faculty, and staff to access professional development opportunities.
 Create a culture that encourages and supports students, faculty, and staff to attend those events.

-c) Assess your program/department engagement with COMO’s community leaders and population that empower and create access to an inclusive and diverse dialogue between the community and your program/department.
-Develop ways to engage with the community in a meaningful way.
+c) Assess your program/department engagement with COMO’s community leaders and population that empower and create access to an environment that supports students from all backgrounds.

-As you create the foundation for diversity and inclusion, consider the five phases of the recruitment continuum:
+As you create the foundation for your strategy, consider the five phases of the recruitment continuum:

 - Be prepared to convey: why pursue a graduate degree, what you can offer, who you are looking for, and potential career outcomes.

 - Prospective graduate students: these are potential graduate students with whom you have made contact during recruitment engagements, faculty visits to other institutions, faculty, and staff interactions that led to a discussion about graduate education.
-They may be underrepresented in your field or are first-generation college students who are unsure of or started to explore graduate education.
+They may have experiences that are not common in your field or are first-generation college students who are unsure of or started to explore graduate education.

 - Be prepared to convey: why pursue a graduate degree, how to apply for a graduate degree at Mizzou, what you are looking for in a student, and funding options.

-- Identify some key people, show what you can offer – specifics on the program, data on inclusive excellence – and connect them with current graduate students.
+- Identify some key people and information that show what you can offer — specifics on the program, current students in your program, program outcomes, etc.

-- Applicant: these are prospective graduate students who expressed a solid interest in your graduate program and began applying.
-They may be underrepresented in your field or first-generation college students who may not have all the information needed to smoothly navigate the application process.
+- Applicants: these are prospective graduate students who expressed a solid interest in your graduate program and have started an application.
+They may not have been exposed to the graduate school application process before or the resources needed to smoothly navigate the application process.

 - Be prepared to convey: information on how to use our application system, information about the city of Columbia pertinent to their interests, information about opportunities for family members to study, work, or live in Columbia, and information relevant to their family situation like childcare.

-- Connect them with resources on campus – including graduate students and inclusive excellence initiatives, provide clear information on funding options, and be transparent about the admissions process.
+- Connect them with resources on campus including current graduate students, provide clear information on funding options, and be transparent about the admissions process.

-- Admitted students: these are students who you admitted. they may be underrepresented in your field or first-generation college students who have successfully been admitted to your program but have not committed to coming.
+- Admitted students: these are students whom you’ve admitted but have not yet committed to coming.

 - Be prepared to provide them with information about campus resources – professional development, graduate student groups and governance, housing, etc.; consider identifying a peer-mentor for their first year in the program.

-- Connect them with information on job opportunities for family members and the Division of Inclusion, Diversity, and Equity, and the Graduate School’s Center for Inclusive Excellence in Graduate Education.
+- Connect them with information on job opportunities for family members and the Graduate School’s Center for Inclusive Excellence in Graduate Education.

 - Enrolled graduate students: these are students who decide to enroll in your program.
-They may be underrepresented in your field or first-generation college students who have decided to come to Mizzou.
-They will face different challenges and struggles than other graduate students.
+All admitted students face different challenges and struggles when transitioning to graduate school.
 Recruitment is connected with retention; therefore, you must:

-- Be prepared to provide culturally appropriate mentoring, information about resources supporting well-being, self-efficacy, community-building, and inclusive scholarship.
+- Be prepared to provide appropriate mentoring, information about resources supporting well-being, self-efficacy, community-building, and different types of scholarship.

 This section will provide information on inclusion-focused recruitment conferences.
 However, we would like to encourage you to consider that every interaction with an individual who has not yet earned an advanced degree is an opportunity for recruitment.
 Faculty should always bring prospective students information to any professional activity that puts them in contact with potential graduate students.